 Remove the roast from the oven and cover the top of the roast evenly with the whole berry cranberry sauce.

-Return the roast to the oven and continue cooking until the internal temperature of the roast reaches 140 degrees.
+Return the roast to the oven and continue cooking until the internal temperature of the roast reaches 140 degrees (approximately an additional 30 minutes).

 Remove the roast from the oven, and cover with foil.